MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical-ur1.md

 author: jyothisuri
 ms.author: jsuri
 manager: evansma
-ms.date: 02/04/2020
+ms.date: 03/15/2022
 ms.topic: article
 ms.prod: system-center
 ms.technology: virtual-machine-manager
-monikerRange: 'sc-vmm-2019'
+monikerRange: '>=sc-vmm-2019'
 ---

-# Set up logical networks in the VMM 2019 UR1 fabric
+# Set up logical networks in the VMM

+::: moniker range="sc-vmm-2019"

 This article describes how to create logical networks in System Center 2019 Update Rollup 1 (UR1) and later Virtual Machine Manager (VMM).
 VMM 2019 UR1 offers a simplified flow of logical network creation.
 It supports network types and illustrations in the product based on use cases.

+::: moniker-end

+::: moniker range="sc-vmm-2022"

+This article describes how to create logical networks in System Center.
+System Center offers a simplified flow of logical network creation.
+It supports network types and illustrations in the product based on use cases.

+::: moniker-end

 >[!NOTE]
->For information on how to create logical networks in VMM 2019, see [Logical networks in VMM 2019 and later](network-logical.md).
+>For information on how to create logical networks in VMM earlier to 2019 UR1, see [Logical networks in VMM](network-logical.md).

 You have different types of networks in your organization, such as corporate networks and management networks.
 In VMM, each of these networks is defined as a logical network.
 Logical networks are logical objects that mirror your physical networks.